 Slightly older versions of these libraries are known to work with scanlogd, too.

 Commercial support for scanlogd is available, please check out our services.
-We may help you configure, compile, and install both scanlogd itself and any or all of the third-party raw IP networking libraries.
+We can help you configure, compile, and install both scanlogd itself and any or all of the third-party raw IP networking libraries.

-scanlogd is part of Owl, Debian GNU/Linux, Gentoo Linux, SUSE Linux, distributions by ALT Linux team, and OpenWrt.
-There's an OpenBSD port of scanlogd in the OpenBSD ports collection and now also a FreeBSD port in the FreeBSD ports collection.
+scanlogd is part of Owl, Debian GNU/Linux, Gentoo Linux, distributions by ALT Linux team, and OpenWrt.
+There's an OpenBSD port of scanlogd in the OpenBSD ports collection and a FreeBSD port in the FreeBSD ports collection.

-scanlogd is a registered project with Freecode and Ohloh.
+scanlogd is a registered project with Open Hub.

 Looking for a good port scanner to test your installation of scanlogd?
 Use Nmap.